At senior levels, unclear authority is a liability.

 And it is usually smaller than the one you are capable of holding.

-Mandate clarity compresses search time and sharpens positioning.
+Mandate clarity shortens search time and sharpens positioning.

 It restores structural leverage before exposure increases.